chandlerc/blog/content/slides/2026-memory-safety-deep-1/9_addendum.md

     - An error if a copy is needed
     - Means expensive copies will be explicit in source
 - Good for generics where `T` or `const T&` will be more efficient depending on `T`
-- Rule: something that could overlap an immutable borrow can't be passed mutably
-- But Carbon's immutable borrows are not first class
-  - Only for parameters and locals, not in data structures

 {{% note %}}